mr-jameson/design_a_bridge_beam/README.md.txt

 #### Include self-weight?

 The self weight feature asks the user whether or not they would like to include the self-weight of the beam in the capacity assessment.
-If yes, the self-weight of the beam is
+If yes, the self-weight of the beam is added to the loading applied to the beam.

-- Include deflection calc?
+#### Update parameters

+When the beam is calculated to be inadequate, the user is prompted to update the beam-size, span length or load-type.
+This feature loops until the user has input a combination of parameters which work.

 #### Check Deadweight